jeroenvldj/bimodular_surprise/README.md

 <p align="center"><img width=90% src="https://github.com/jeroenvldj/bimodular_surprise/blob/master/Images/bimodular_structures.png"></p>

 ## Method
-The bimodular surprise provides a measure to detect significant bimodular partitions in *binary* *directed* and *undirected* networks.
+The bimodular surprise provides a measure to detect significant bimodular partitions in *binary*, *directed* and *undirected* networks.
 It is based on the interplay of edge-densities within the clusters and between the clusters.
 To this end a hypergeometric distribution function is used is similar fashion to [surprise](https://www.nature.com/articles/srep01060) for traditional community detection on networks.

-## Paper - full details on the method
+### Paper - full details on the method
 The details and performance of this method can be found in this open-access [paper](https://arxiv.org/abs/1810.04717).
 [![paper](https://github.com/jeroenvldj/bimodular_surprise/blob/master/Images/arxiv_article2.png)](https://arxiv.org/abs/1810.04717)